carpentries/lesson-development-training/episodes/15-explanation.md

 ## Other Important Considerations for Lesson Text

 When writing your lesson text you also want to avoid unintentionally demotivating your learners.
-It is important to review your text for:
+Make time to review your text for:

-- dismissive language - e.g. 'simply', 'just'
+- [dismissive language][dismissive-language-instructor-training] - e.g. 'simply', 'just'
-- use of stereotypes (check learner profiles for stereotypes too)
+- use of [stereotypes][stereotype-threat-instructor-training] (check learner profiles for stereotypes too)
-- expert awareness gaps, i.e. places where you may be assuming the learners know more than they actually do
+- [expert awareness gaps][expert-awareness-gap-instructor-training], i.e. places where you may be assuming the learners know more than they actually do
 - fluid representations, i.e. using different terms with the same meaning interchangeably
 - unexplained or unnecessary jargon
 - unexplained assumptions